patrickenfuego/FFEncoder/README.md

 - ffmpeg / ffprobe
 - PowerShell v.
 7.0 or newer
+- [Mkvtoolnix](https://mkvtoolnix.download/) (optional, but highly recommended)

 The script requires PowerShell 7.0 or newer on all systems as it utilizes new parallel processing features introduced in this version.
 Multi-threading prior to PowerShell 7 was prone to memory leaks which persuaded me to make the change.

-For users with PowerShell 7.2 or newer, the script uses ANSI output in certain situations to enhance the console experience (although this is not required).
+For users with PowerShell 7.2 or newer, the script uses ANSI output in certain scenarios to enhance the console experience.

-`mkvmerge` and `mkvextract` from [Mkvtoolnix](https://mkvtoolnix.download/) are **recommended**, but not required.

 ---